 How Much Electricity (Power) Does a TV Use?

-Today we have a TV set in almost every house and apartment.
+Today, we have a TV in almost every house and apartment.
 Often, a house is equipped with several TVs at once.
-Energy consumption is growing along with the number of household appliances, and at the same time technology keeps getting better and better.
-Today we have ultra-high-definition TVs, and those TVs consume much more electricity than the older models.
-But how do you find out how much energy your TV actually consumes and how much it affects your bill?
-Let’s find out.
+Energy consumption is growing along with the number of household appliances, and at the same time, technology keeps improving.

 How Much Electricity (Power) Does a TV Use?